tomaskala/website/content/posts/cryptopals-set-6.md

 This and the two following challenges center around DSA - Digital Signature Algorithm.
 Nowadays the algorithm has been deprecated and more modern alternatives based on elliptic curves are preferred.
 DSA itself isn't broken, but the most commonly used key size of 1024 bits is weak now, and larger sizes aren't widely supported.

-DSA uses three parameters called `p` (a large prime number), `q` (a somewhat smaller prime number) and `g`.
+DSA uses three parameters called `p` (a large prime number), `q` (a smaller prime number) and `g`.
 Their generation is somewhat involved, so the challenge is nice enough to give us pre-computed values.
-It involves three operations, denoting the private key by `x`, public key by `y`, a message to be signed by `m` and a hash function by `H` (typically SHA-1 - DSA is old):
+The challenge involves three operations.
+Denoting the private key by `x`, public key by `y`, a message to be signed by `m` and a hash function by `H` (typically SHA-1 - DSA is old), these are:

 ```
 generate-keys(p, q, g):